kubernetes-sigs/gateway-api/geps/gep-5224/index.md

    server-side apply replaces the entire list rather than merging elements.
    This eliminates a whole class of ordering ambiguity that would otherwise arise from two appliers touching the same list.
-4. **Unique `Name` per element.** `Name` MUST be unique within a single listener's `httpFilters` list.
-Names are consumed by status reporting so that a listener condition can name the failing filter (for example, `Reason=UnsupportedValue`, `Message="filter 'verify-jwt' type ExternalAuth is not supported by this implementation"`).
-5. **Short-circuit behavior.** A filter that produces a response to the client directly instead of forwarding the request (for example, `ExternalAuth` returning deny, or an `ExtensionRef` that returns a response such as a rate-limit rejection) MUST prevent subsequent pre-routing filters from running for that request and MUST prevent HTTPRoute matching from running.
+4. **Short-circuit behavior.** A filter that produces a response to the client directly instead of forwarding the request (for example, `ExternalAuth` returning deny, or an `ExtensionRef` that returns a response such as a rate-limit rejection) MUST prevent subsequent pre-routing filters from running for that request and MUST prevent route matching from running.
 The response returned to the client is the one produced by the short-circuiting filter.

 The intent of this MUST is stated explicitly in godoc on the field, and is